 Genus Guadua

 In South America, they consider Guadua angustifolia to be the greatest and most important bamboo species in the world.
 It’s certainly among the top five, if you ask me.
-In Colombia and Ecuador, they can build anything with this tropical timber grass.
+In Colombia and Ecuador, they can build anything with this tropical timber grass, commonly referred to as Iron Bamboo.
 But efforts to grow the species elsewhere have not been so successful.
 It really prefers the high altitudes and the equatorial orientation.

 Thyrsostachys siamensis Thai bamboo